It happens every day.

 Done what exactly?

-Talk about a leader behind their back about all the things you think you could never say to their face.
+Talk about a leader behind their back about everything you think you could never say to their face.

 You recognize the dynamic.
 It happens even with top leaders of very successful organizations.
 Team members ask: So…who’s going to tell him?
 And usually, the answer is nobody.
 Nobody dares or nobody will.

-There is no level of leadership that exempts you from your weaknesses.
+No level of leadership exempts you from your weaknesses.
 You can lead one of the largest organizations in the world.
 You will still have weaknesses and frustrate your team.

 In fact, higher levels of leadership don’t mask your weaknesses, it exposes them.Higher levels of leadership don't mask your weaknesses, it exposes them.
 Click To Tweet